Isn’t it time you learned how to stop self-sabotaging and started making progress towards the things you want to do? Stop holding yourself back!

 If the concept of someone “self-sabotaging” is new to you, let me explain.
-On the outside, a self-sabotager looks normal.
+On the outside, a self-sabotager looks happy.
 Actually, they’re probably doing pretty well.
 They’ve probably got a great job, a supportive social circle, and they’ve got goals and ambitions.
-But every now and again, they do something, unbeknown to anyone why, where they’ll basically just screw themselves over with no one to blame but themselves.
+But every now and again, they do something, unbeknown to anyone: they’ll basically just screw themselves over with no one to blame but themselves.

 For me, I have noticed my self-sabotaging ways when it came to my food, fitness, and physique.
-After years of battling an eating disorder when I was younger, I am now someone who is so passionate about her health and wellbeing and wants to be in the best physical shape possible, so she can run around her crazy life with full energy.
+After years of battling an eating disorder when I was younger, I am now someone who is so passionate about her health and wellbeing.
+Someone who wants to be in the best physical shape possible, so she can run around her crazy life with full energy.
 I also understand how poor health habits are one of the ‘Four Thieves’ that can hold you up and seriously impacts upon your time management and productivity.

-I think that is one of the underlying issues and how to stop self-sabotaging.
+I think that is one of the underlying issues of how to stop self-sabotaging.
 There is a deep-running belief that we can’t possibly have it all, so rather than letting something mess it up, let’s be in control and mess it up ourselves.
-And who is to blame us, because society has brought us up with stories like “you can’t have your cake and eat it too”, that you “can’t have it all”, it’s “brains or beauty” but never both, or how we refer to someone as a “lucky bitch” if they have good looks, a rich husband, well-behaved kids, and big house.
+And who is to blame us, because society has brought us up with stories like “you can’t have your cake and eat it too”.
+Telling us that you “can’t have it all”, it’s “brains or beauty” but never both.
+Or how we refer to someone as a “lucky bitch” if they have good looks, a rich husband, well-behaved kids, and a big house.

-I had a similar conversation with a friend of mine the other week who said that she is kind of waiting for something bad to happen to her in her business because it hasn’t yet.
+I had a similar conversation with a 1-2-1 coaching client recently.
+She was concerned that she is always waiting for something bad to happen to her in her business because it hasn’t yet.
 There’s that assumption!
 Something bad is going to happen because, well… it just does, doesn’t it!

 This is where us self-sabotagers have to be careful, because if something doesn’t come along to bump us off our merry wheel of life, we’ll do it to ourselves.

-But I have a question for you that I asked my friend… what if something has already happened that we would deemed as “bad”, but it’s just that because you’re such a brilliant, resilient person, you haven’t realise it was bad and just dealt with it and cracked on?
+But I have a question for you that I asked my friend… what if something has already happened that we would deem as “bad”, but it’s just that because you’re such a brilliant, resilient person, you haven’t realised it was bad and just dealt with it and cracked on?
 Meaning, the bad thing has happened, and you just didn’t register it?

 Did you know that 95% of what we think, feel, and do is a routine habit, and we’re not actually fully conscious of it?
 The same is true of self-sabotage – it is not you, it is just a habit, so the good news is you can break it.
 Liken it to giving up something that is bad for you, like smoking, your questionable choice in men, or getting your dirty pants out the laundry basket when you haven’t done your washing.
 Okay, learning how to stop self-sabotaging might be hard at first, but it is a habit you can break it.

 So what can I do to stop self-sabotaging?
-Well, talking from my own experience, there are so many tips I want to share with you, but for now, here are three of my top tips…
+Well, talking from my own experience, there are so many tips I want to share with you, but for now, here are three of my top tips to help you.

 I like to think of positive affirmations as simply what you say to yourself, especially when no one is around.
 Sounds simple, but I bet you are like me in that you speak to yourself worse than anyone else.
 The things you say to yourself would sound mental to anyone if you said it out aloud – I mean, seriously, who berates themselves like that?